 - You will get to meet some other trekkers in the lodges.

 - The Internet speed should be decent due to fewer people logging in.

-You can certainly do a high altitude trek in Nepal during May.
-It is a better time to do a high altitude trek than during February or March.
+You can undoubtedly do a high-altitude trek in Nepal during May.
+It is better to do a high-altitude hike than during February or March.
 We do receive some precipitation for a few days every month.
 We receive more massive snowfalls during February and March rather than in the middle of May and June.

 Dangers/Inconveniences of trekking in Nepal during the May and June Summer months.

 - All food on the menu might not be available.

 - The toilet floors could be wet and dirty due to damp and muddy trails.

 - The paths could be muddy due to the summer rain/snowfall.
 But on the other hand, the trail could be slippery, and dirt can camouflage slippery tree roots.

 - There could be very windy conditions in the higher elevations.

 - You will likely face rain in the lower elevations and snow in the higher mountains during summer, especially if the monsoon arrives in early June.